sylaspg/grasp-continuum/README.md

 ## Contributors
-#### Code development and testing, preparing of the documentation, preparing and scripting the test cases, maintaining the repository
+#### Code development and testing; preparing of the documentation; preparing and scripting the test cases; maintaining the repository
 - Paweł Syty, Gdańsk University of Technology, pawel.syty@pg.edu.pl
-#### Giving the ideas, proposing and improving the test cases, improving the documentation
+#### Giving the ideas and theoretical background; proposing and improving the test cases; improving the documentation
 - Józef E. Sienkiewicz, Gdańsk University of Technology
 - Michał Piłat, Gdańsk University of Technology

 ## How to cite

 The GRASPC modification of GRASP has not yet been published in a scientific journal.
-Until then, if you use it for your calculations, please consider offering us co-authorship, or cite as:
+Until then, if you find it useful, please consider offering us co-authorship, or cite as:

 P. Syty, M.P.
 Piłat, J.E.
-Sienkiewicz, GRASPC - GRASP package adapted for continuum orbitals wave functions generation, https://github.com/sylaspg/grasp-continuum.git
+Sienkiewicz, _GRASPC - GRASP package adapted for the generation of continuum orbitals wave functions_, https://github.com/sylaspg/grasp-continuum.git

 ## Installation